alexhosier/docker-api-test/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;
 ```

-To build run this command
+To build the docker image, run this command

 ```
 docker build -t yourname/buildname .
 ```

-And to run the docker image you can execute
+To run the docker image you can execute

 ```
 docker run -p localport:globalport yourname/buildname